jhpyle/docassemble/_docs/functions.md

 this case, the URL functions as a referral to a different interview, with a fresh variable store.

+The keyword argument `local` is also special: set this to `True` if you want the URL to be relative (i.e., it will start with `?`).
+Note that for purposes of the "copy link" feature of web browsers, this does not matter; the web browser will provide a full URL even if the underlying URL is relative.
+However, **docassemble** treats URLs differently if they begin with `http:`/`https:` or `?`: links that begin with `http` will open in another tab.

 ## <a name="interview_url_as_qr"></a>interview_url_as_qr()

 Like `interview_url()`, except it inserts into the markup a [QR code]